Fulmer diary

 A Fulmer family

 We, the Fulmer family, come from a small village in Somogy, where our ancestors started beekeeping almost a hundred years ago.
 At that time, the land was still treated as it was 500 years ago.
-Even in the 1960s, people sprayed only against the potato beetle, and agriculture was still what the land provided.
+Without any chemikals.
+People ate that, what the natural power of farmland gave!

 At the same time as building the camp, we started beekeeping in mid-May.
 We had no time to waste, the flowering starts in May and lasts until mid-July.
 After that everything dries ...